HTML 5 <iframe> Tag

 Inline frames are often used in online advertising, where the contents of the <iframe> is an ad from an external party.

-To create an inline frame, you need a second HTML document.
+Inline frames are typically created using a second HTML document.
 This second document contains the content within the inline frame.
 You use the iframe src attribute to specify the source of the other document, as well as other attributes to determine the height, width etc.

 Note that in previous versions of HTML, you could create "fallback content" by placing content within the opening and closing <iframe> </iframe> tags.
-In HTML 5 however, the code><iframe> element never has fallback content.
+In HTML 5 however, the <iframe> element never has fallback content.

 Attributes